pouriya/sockerl/README.md

 * Acceptors and Connectors have been written as `Special Erlang process` and they are faster than `gen_server`, `gen_fsm`, etc.

-* Blocking and non-blocking sockets are supported with doing a few changes in your code.
+* Blocking and non-blocking sockets are supported.

-* SSL is supported too (you can define your own `sockerl_transporter` behavior for any protocol like SSL).
+* SSL is supported too.

-* Connects to multiple addresses and has multiple connections to every address in client pools.
+* Connects to multiple addresses and has multiple connections to every address in client connection pools.

 * Add new Client(s) to existing pool.